freyja-934/solana-dao-voting-dapp/DEMO_PROMPTS.md

 ## Prompt 3: Deployment Guide (4 minutes)

 ```
-Create docs/deployment/production-deployment.md with these specifications:
+Using the write tool, create a new file at docs-demo/docs/deployment/production-deployment.md with these specifications:

 # Production Deployment Guide